 CHESS Moves is a video show accompanying the album.
 Tim explains the significance of the clips.
 We see smoky lighting and detached characters.
 Included are "One Night In Bangkok," "Nobody's Side," "The Arbiter," "I Know Him So Well" & "Pity The Child."
 At the end of CHESS Moves, the American raises the white king above his head as the black player resigns.
 Black and white are the traditional colors of both squares and chessmen.
 Players are also known as black and white.
 White has the advantage because he moves first.
 In a series of games, players alternately play both colors.
 Games last between 40 and 50 moves.

-Any blockbuster show spawns an effort telling how it was made, and CHESS has its documentary called The Making of CHESS.
-It traces the recording of the album in 1984, and we achieve an intimacy with its participants, a sense of running back and forth between London and Stockholm.
-We share Anders Eljas's (yah) pride in working with the London Symphony Orchestra and feel Tommy Korberg's satisfaction when he hits the final note of "Anthem,"
+Any blockbuster show will spawn a documentary telling how it was made.
+The Making of CHESS traces the recording of the album in 1984.
+We achieve an intimacy with its participants, a sense of flying back and forth between London and Stockholm.
+We share Anders Eljas's (yah) pride in working with the London Symphony Orchestra.
+We feel Tommy Korberg's satisfaction when he hits the final note of "Anthem,"

 I researched the game.
 Chess reduces society to its fundamentals.
 The pieces are a cross section of medieval life.
 Kings and queens rule!
 Rooks are the castle.
 Bishops are the Church.
 Knights are armies.
 Pawns are peasants.